Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - picker rack sequencing

 We assume in this section: \begin{compactitem} \item that there are sufficient items of required products on the racks allocated to the picker to supply all of the orders allocated to the picker (since if not then no feasible rack sequence supplying all orders can exist) \item that a picker needs to assemble a complete order in one of their bins before the bin containing the completed order is put onto the conveyor and carried away for further processing (c.f.~Figure~\ref{fig3}). \end{compactitem} This second assumption seems appropriate in terms of the application we are addressing where (typically) a small number of product items needed to be picked for a customer order.
 Assembling all the items needed for each customer order in a single bin as they are picked seems more effective than picking items individually and passing these items on for processing and assembly into a customer order at a later stage.

 In this section we first formulate the picker rack sequencing problem assuming that each mobile rack only visits the picker once (so no rack revisits to the picker are allowed).
 We then indicate how to extend our formulation to allow rack revisits.
 We prove that, subject to certain conditions being satisfied, in generating a feasible rack sequence for a single picker we can initially neglect all orders which comprise a single unit of one product since a feasible rack sequence for the remaining orders can be easily modified to incorporate the neglected orders.
-We extend our formulation to consider a particular special case (when we have just one bin position).
 Finally we discuss how we might integrate the order and rack allocation formulation given previously above with the rack sequencing formulation given in this section.